… and Legal Notice On Passport Collecting

 Most countries declare by law that passports are government property, and may be confiscated, withdrawn or revoked at any time, usually on specified grounds.
 A confiscation, withdrawal or a revocation is generally subject to judicial review.
 The definition of “Government property” is stated in most of the passports and/or in the country specific passport law and came up (by my best knowledge) within the last 30-40 years.
 Really old passports (100 years old and more) do not have such a statement at all – not on the document nor in the passport laws at that time.

-Therefore the statement e.g. from eBay or eGreedy as I call them is not only incorrect but also in-consequent.
+Therefore the statement e.g. from eBay is not only incorrect but also in-consequent.
 Why?
-Firstly they state in their policy government ID’s remain property of the issuing country and can’t be sold but then secondly they state that US passports expired 20 years ago (from issue date) are ALLOWED to sell. eGreedy is also canceling travel documents on their website of extinct countries which is ridiculous!
+Firstly they state in their policy government ID’s remain property of the issuing country and can’t be sold but then secondly they state that US passports expired 20 years ago (from issue date) are ALLOWED to sell. eBay is also canceling travel documents on their website of extinct countries which is ridiculous!

 Is passport collecting legal?
 YES, don’t worry it is – as long the passports are obsolete!